lipanski/hexagonly/README.md

 circles are not really *tileable*.
 **Hexagons**, on the other hand, combine properties of the two shapes: they are easily tileable and have (sort of) a radius.

-I've tested this on my map project, but I guess it should work with **2D games** as well, or anything else that requires tiling or polygon-related operations.
+I've tested this on my project with > 5000 points, but I guess it should work with **2D games** as well, or anything else that requires tiling or polygon-related operations.

 ## Features